 Who May Be Liable for a Broken Bone Injury?

-A broken bone can turn everyday tasks into painful challenges and put your health, income, and independence at risk.
-Under California law, liability is based on negligence, and in many cases, more than one party may be responsible for what happened.
+A broken bone can turn everyday tasks into painful challenges and affect your health, income, and independence.
+Under California law, liability is based on negligence, and in many cases, more than one party may be responsible.

 Depending on the circumstances of your injury, liable parties may include: